HuangHaoyu1997/DeepSymbolic/README.md

 # DeepSymbolic

-Using many methods to explain the neural networks.
+Using multiple methods to explain the neural networks.